Searching ...

 Surrounding Greenville Country Club is luxury, custom-built single-family homes with prices starting at $700,000.
 Chanticleer is part of the Greenville Country Club, and it has a gated community, private roads, and shared common areas.

 A little further afield is Cherokee Valley, about 18 minutes from Greenville, South Carolina.
-Its 18-hole championship golf course was designed by PB Dye and is the only Golf Digest Teaching facility.
+PB Dye designed its 18-hole championship golf course and is the only Golf Digest Teaching facility.

 Cliff’s Valley is a premier golf community near Travelers Rest.
-It has the natural beauty of the Blue Ridge Mountains in the background, winding streets, and the benefits of a master-planned community.
+The Blue Ridge Mountains frame the background, while winding streets and landscaping add to its natural beauty.
+Plus, it has the benefits of a master-planned community.
 You can be in Greenville in under 25 minutes.

 What areas are near Greenville, SC?

 Surrounding Greenville and inside the county borders are the towns of Fountain Inn, Simpsonville, Maudlin, and Greer.
 These cities are informally known as “The Golden Strip,” which refers to their fast-paced economic growth.
 These cities are centers for industrial and manufacturing employment.
-The Greenville area has numerous headquarters for national and foreign businesses, such as Michelin, ScanSource, and Sage Automotive.
+The Numerous headquarters for national and foreign businesses, such as Michelin, ScanSource, and Sage Automotive, are in Greenville County.

 Travelers Rest is a resort town between the Blue Ridge Mountains and Greenville.
-It was called one of the best small towns for its amenities and access to the mountains.
-Furman University operates close to the city limits.
+Some call it one of the best small towns for its amenities and mountain access.
+Furman University is based close to the city limits.

-Looking further afield, Greenville is close to Spartanburg County and its mountain amenities.
+Looking further afield, Greenville is next to Spartanburg County and its amenities.
 The city of Spartanburg is 40 minutes along I-85, and the college town of Clemson lies 42 minutes drive away on US-123.
-Clemson sits near Lake Hartwell, a popular boating recreation destination on the border of Georgia.
+Clemson sits near Lake Hartwell, a popular boating recreation destination on the Georgia border.

 For those interested in ample outdoor recreation, such as mountain biking, hiking, and camping, the Pisgah National Forest is across the North Carolina border.
 It’s roughly an hour and 20-minute drive, depending on where you want to go.